argilla-io/argilla/argilla/docs/how_to_guides/migrate_from_legacy_datasets.md

     )
     ```

-    1. Here, we need to provide all relevant metadata fields available in the dataset.
+    1. We should provide all relevant metadata fields available in the dataset.

-    2. Here, we need to provide all relevant vectors available in the dataset.
+    2. We should provide all relevant vectors available in the dataset.

 Finally, create the new dataset on the Argilla V2 server: